 1. Building Chatbots

-Chatbots play a pivotal role for businesses as they can effortlessly without any slowdown.
-They automate a majority of the customer service process, single-handedly reducing the customer service workload.
-The chatbots utilize a variety of techniques backed with artificial intelligence, machine learning and data science.
+Chatbots automate a majority of the customer service process, single-handedly reducing the customer service workload.
+They utilize a variety of techniques backed by artificial intelligence, machine learning and data science.

-Chatbots analyze the input from the customer and reply with an appropriate mapped response.
+Chatbots analyze customer inputs and reply with an appropriate mapped response.
 To train the chatbot, you can use recurrent neural networks with the intents JSON dataset, while the implementation can be handled using Python.
 Whether you want your chatbot to be domain-specific or open-domain depends on its purpose.
 As these chatbots process more interactions, their intelligence and accuracy also increase.

 2. Credit Card Fraud Detection

-Credit card fraud is more common than you think, and lately, they’ve been on the rise.
-We’re on the path to cross a billion credit card users by the end of 2022.
+Credit card fraud is more common than you think.
+In fact, it’s an issue that has now impacted around 60 percent of credit card holders in the United States.
 But thanks to the innovations in technologies like artificial intelligence, machine learning and data science, credit card companies have been able to successfully identify and intercept these frauds with sufficient accuracy.

-Simply put, the idea behind this is to analyze the customer’s usual spending behavior, including mapping the location of those spendings to identify the fraudulent transactions from the non-fraudulent ones.
-For this project, you can use either R or Python with the customer’s transaction history as the data set and ingest it into decision trees, artificial neural networks, and logistic regression.
+The idea behind this is to analyze the customer’s usual spending behavior, including mapping the location of those spendings to identify the fraudulent transactions from the non-fraudulent ones.
+For this project, you can use either R or Python with the customer’s transaction history as the data set and ingest it into decision trees, artificial neural networks and logistic regression.
 As you feed more data to your system, you should be able to increase its overall accuracy.

 3. Fake News Detection